 Every product is independently reviewed and selected by our editors.
 If you buy something through our links, we may earn an affiliate commission at no extra cost to you.

 A few long backs, when I was a beginner in this cooking world.
 I also faced this problem.
-Today I will share my seasoning, cleaning and maintenance process with a few tips to help you out!
+Today I will share how to season a pizza stone with the cleaning and maintenance process and a few tips to help you out!

 So, stick with this article.